-No matter the first-year living-learning communities, students can expect:
+No matter the first-year living-learning communities, students can expect to:

-- Take a one–unit course together in the fall semester, either a first-year seminar or course that fulfills a general education requirement, led by a faculty member
+- Enroll in a one–unit course in the fall semester, either a first-year seminar or course that fulfills a general education requirement, led by a faculty member

 - Have a shared Fall Break experience in Richmond that allows students to explore the city of Richmond, as well as engage in their course topic through experiential learning